MCP Router

 Status

 Phases 1, 2, 3, and 4 are implemented in light-pingora and light-gateway.
 The configurable tokenization client remains deferred until light-tokenization is migrated to portal-service/apps/portal-service and the protocol is selected.
-Stateful backend MCP session mapping is documented below as required design work for robust apiType: mcp backends.
+Stateful backend MCP session mapping is implemented for the single-process gateway session store and documented below.

 Purpose